Williamvweafer/williamvweafer/README.md

 I’m [**William**](https://www.linkedin.com/in/williamweafer/), a IT Support Engineer transitioning to become a DevOps engineer based in London.

-Here you will find documentation of my learnings and projects that i have done.
+Here you will find documentation of my projects that i have done.